tournament-js/subset/README.md

 [![coverage status](http://img.shields.io/coveralls/clux/subset.svg)](https://coveralls.io/r/clux/subset)

 Subset provides basic and generalized set operations for JavaScript.
-They are inspired by a subset of the interface to Haskell's [Data.List](https://hackage.haskell.org/package/base/docs/Data-List.html), but optimized for JavaScript semantics and performance.
+They are inspired by a subset of the interface to Haskell's [Data.List](https://hackage.haskell.org/package/base/docs/Data-List.html), but optimized for JavaScript semantics.

+The new ES6 `Set` class is not particularly helpful for doing set operations on general objects (as their only version of equality is `===`), and this module provides a general alternative for people who want to do the same-ish things on arrays.

 ## Usage
 Use it with qualified imports with the yet unfinished module `import` syntax or attach it to the short variable of choice.
 For selling points, here's how it will look with ES7 modules.